Gunngg/beat/README.md

 # beat
-2d stack based esolang inspired by befunge/asciidots/length. the pointer starts at one of the characters below
+2d stack based esolang inspired by befunge/asciidots/length. the pointer starts at one of the symbols below

 @ - sets direction to right